First annual Camp Abilities North Florida group photo. Thanks to everyone who made it a possibility.

 Directors and Specialists:

-"I'm a teacher for the visually impaired in Nassau County, Florida.
-I fell in love with Camp Abilities, 4 years ago, after attending the camp in Brockport, New York.
+"I'm a certified teacher for the visually impaired currently working outside of the school setting.
+I fell in love with Camp Abilities, 11 years ago, after attending the camp in Brockport, New York.
 I was determined to bring it to Florida.

 To me, Camp Abilities means independence and a sense of 'I Can'."